MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/India/GST-Reconciliation.md

 - The buyer can add, modify and delete the auto-populated information in GSTR-2.
 Such information is made available to supplier in GSTR-1A.
 The supplier can accept or reject the modifications made by the buyer and supplier’s GSTR-1 shall stand amended to the extent of modifications accepted.
 - Buyer can avail credit with respect to invoice lines matched with the information in GSTR-2A.
 Though buyer can avail mismatched credit on a provisional basis, the same will get auto-reversed, if the supplier fails to upload invoices.
 - To summarize, Reconciliation feature is required to:
-  - Identify the purchase transactions, which are matched/unmatched with GSTR-2A.
+  - Identify the purchase transactions, which are matched or unmatched with GSTR-2A.
   - To ascertain the modifications required to be made in GSTR-2 and follow up the supplier to accept the same
   - Monitor unmatched transaction lines, if credit is availed on a provisional basis.
 - Purchases as per the books of account of buyer shall be matched with the supplier-uploaded information in GSTR-2A,  every month before uploading GSTR-2 by the buyer.